This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

-We’ve all fallen in love with the new trend of slightly upscale fast-food burgers.
-A smash burger or smashed beef patty is at the key to replicating your favorite fast food joint’s irresistible burger.
-Thin juicy beef patties topped with cheddar cheese and stacked for the most amazing homemade double cheeseburger you will ever make.
+The smashed burger has gained a devoted following for its irresistible combination of crispy edges, juicy patties, and sheer flavor perfection.
+A smash burger or smashed beef patty is the key to replicating your favorite fast food joint’s irresistible burger.
+Thin juicy beef patties topped with cheddar cheese and stacked for the most amazing homemade double cheeseburger you will ever make at home.

-This smash burger recipe is incredibly easy to make at home, in fact, they’re easier to make than your typical burger and taste even better.
+This smash burger recipe is incredibly easy to replicate at home, in fact, they’re easier to make than your typical burger and taste so much better.
 Patty and I both agree it’s the burger recipe we’d choose if we had to eat one burger for the rest of our lives

 Smash burgers are made using the process of placing a round ball of ground beef on a hot cast iron cooking surface and smashing it with a spatula to yield a thin beef patty.
-The result is a juicy thin burger with a nicely seared exterior.
+This technique maximizes the surface area contact with the heat, resulting in a patty that’s both juicy on the inside and delightfully crispy on the outside.

-- Smash burgers cook quickly, about two minutes per side.
+- Cook smash burgers quickly on a preheated skillet, about two minutes per side.
 This keeps your burgers really juicy and prevents them from drying out from overcooking.
 Since we’re not cooking on a grill, we’ll retain all of the beef’s juices.

-- Because smash burgers are thin, the cheese to patty ratio is just right.
-You can also easily stack two for a really tender double cheeseburger (my favorite).
+- Because smash burgers are thin, the cheese-to-patty ratio is perfect.
+You can also easily stack two patties for a really tender double cheeseburger (my favorite).
+I prefer a mild orange cheddar or yellow American cheese.

 - Smash burgers are usually made with 80% or 85% lean ground beef, giving them lots of flavor.
-90% is too lean.
+90% is too lean and will leave your smash burger on the dry side.

 Griddle Verses Skillet

-Smash burgers must be made on a flat cast-iron surface for even cooking and the best results.
-Anything with grates or grooves could cause the beef to stick.
-For a small group, a cast-iron skillet is the best pan for the task.
+Smash burgers must be made on a flat cast-iron surface for the best results.
+Anything with grates or ridges causes the beef to stick.
+For a small group, a large cast-iron skillet is the best pan for the task.
 You can cook 4 patties at a time in a 12-inch skillet.
 Because the burgers cook so fast, you could easily cook 2 batches in under 10 minutes.

 A flat griddle works well for a larger volume of burgers.
 I usually place my griddle directly on the grill and turn the heat to medium-high heat with the cover down to preheat.
 Just note, when you cook the burgers, always cook with the grill cover up to prevent overcooking.